Claim: Police have documented cases of people randomly distributing poisoned goodies to children on Halloween.

 In 1982 the police of Redford Township (Detroit) had to issue a similar statement after a youth there became ill and his doctor misread initial lab results and then went public with charges of cyanide poisoning and doctored Halloween candy.
 Tests done on the lad to determine what was wrong were inconclusive, and later FDA tests of the candy turned up no contamination whatsoever.

 Another suspected Halloween poisoning occurred in Washington, DC in 1991.
 31-year-old Kevin Michael Cherry of Montgomery County coincidentally died of heart failure after eating some of his child's Halloween loot.
-As told in the 2 November 1991 Washington Times, anxious parents dumped pounds of their kids' candy before the true cause of death was determined by autopsy.
+As told in the

 In 2001, four-year-old Tiffaney Troung of Vancouver died a day after ingesting candy she picked up trick-or-treating on Halloween.
 Police reacted by issuing an alert to area parents to dump whatever goodies their kids had collected.
 The cause of death was ultimately pegged as non-contagious sepsis-causing streptococcus bacteria (which can cause everything from strep throat to flesh-eating disease).
 The Halloween candy Tiffaney ate played no part in her death.